astrosonic/forge/README.md

 1. Open up a browser and visit ```<SERVER-IP-ADDRESS>:9696``` (default location)
 2. Create account, login, follow people and send protected directives
 3. Safely logout of your account once you are done using it
 4. Give stars to the repository if it was helpful

+## REST API usage

+### Server-side instructions
+1. Install and upgrade **virtualenv** if not already done by executing ```pip3 install virtualenv --user```
+2. Clone the repository on your local drive and make it your current working directory
+3. Create a virtual environment by executing ```virtualenv venv```
+4. Activate the virtual environment by executing ```source venv/bin/activate```
+5. Install all dependencies for the project by executing ```pip3 install -r requirements.txt```
+6. Run the project server by executing ```python3 apim.py```
+7. When done tinkering, deactivate the virtual environment by executing ```deactivate```
+8. Give stars to the repository if it was helpful

+### Client-side instructions
+1. Make sure that the server is reachable and note down the server's URL somewhere
+2. Read about the API endpoints - how to send requests and receive responses in [this guide](http://github.com/t0xic0der/forge/blob/master/api-guide.ipynb)
+3. While developing your application, map these to your actions with HTTP requests
+4. Give stars to the repository if it was helpful

 ## Changelog